junxit/us-congress-bills-113/metadata.md

 - 2014-02-26 — Roll call votes on amendments in House
 - 2014-02-26 — The previous question was ordered pursuant to the rule. (consideration: CR H1968)
 - 2014-02-26 — The resolution provides for consideration of H.R.
 3865 and H.R.
 2804.
 The resolution provides for one hour of debate for each bill.
+- 2014-02-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-03-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 313.